abhinav-m/data-science-bootcamp/Udemy-Machine-Learning-A-Z/README.md

 ## Doubts
 * Splitting data into test and training sets -> Why not CV as per andrew NG?
 * Why using same scaler instance on both training and test set in feature scaling? -> Asked on 04-07-2020
+* Assumptions of linear regression -> Linearity , Homoscedasticity, Multivariate normality, Independance of errors,Lack of multicollinearity

 ## Important Links
 * [Datasets and code google drive link](https://drive.google.com/drive/folders/1OFNnrHRZPZ3unWdErjLHod8Ibv2FfG1d)